Skip to main content

 @operation = 'insert',

-@foreign_keys = 'ContactId,Ultimate_Parent_Id'
+@foreign_keys = 'ContactId,Ultimate_Parent_Id';

 Upsert QuoteLineItem records and create relationships on external ids: